29th Flying Training Wing

 The 29th Flying Training Wing is an inactive United States Air Force unit last based at Craig Air Force Base, Alabama.
 It was inactivated when Craig was closed when the Air Force reduced its pilot training program after the Vietnam War.

 The unit began with its United States Army Air Forces World War II predecessor, the 29th Bombardment Group.
 It originally conducted anti-submarine warfare over the Gulf of Mexico during the early years of the war.
 Later, the 29th was a Replacement Training Unit (RTU).
-In 1944, the group was reequipped with Boeing B-29 Superfortresses and was engaged in combat as part of Twentieth Air Force.
-The 29th Bomb Group's aircraft engaged in very heavy bombardment operations against Japan, during which it earned two Distinguished Unit Citations.
+In 1944, the group was reequipped with Boeing B-29 Superfortresses and fought as part of Twentieth Air Force.
+The group's aircraft bombed Japan, during which it earned two Distinguished Unit Citations.